frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Let's break down the results for calculating the Two-Sum problem, keeping in mind that the fastest solutions have a linear time complexity, O(n):

-- **Brute Force**: Blazing fast at 157 ns on average.
-This is our baseline, but remember, brute force doesn't always scale well for larger problems.
+- **Brute-Force**: Blazing fast at 157 ns on average.
+This is our baseline, but remember, Brute-Force doesn't always scale well for larger problems.
 - **Recursive**: A bit slower at 652 ns.
 Recursion can be elegant, but it can also lead to overhead.
 - **Memoized**: This one's the outlier at 39514 ns.
 Memoization can be a powerful optimization, but it looks like the overhead is outweighing the benefits in this case.
 - **Tabulation**: A respectable 5884 ns.
 Tabulation is a solid dynamic programming technique, and it shows here.
 - **Tabulation C-Style**: A close winner at 149 ns!
-This stripped-down, C-style implementation of tabulation is just a hair behind brute force in terms of speed.
+This stripped-down, C-style implementation of tabulation is just a hair behind Brute-Force in terms of speed.

 The C++ and C versions of our tabulation function are practically neck and neck in terms of speed for a few key reasons: